 Please complete the following statement:

-I [insert full name], The Corresponding Author of this article contained within the original manuscript which includes any diagrams & photographs within and any related or stand-alone film submitted (the “Contribution”), have the right to grant on behalf of all authors and do grant on behalf of all authors, a licence to the Canadian Acoustical Association and its licencees, to permit this Contribution (if accepted) to be published in Canadian Acoustics and to exploit all subsidiary rights.
+I Vincent Nadon, The Corresponding Author of this article contained within the original manuscript which includes any diagrams & photographs within and any related or stand-alone film submitted (the “Contribution”), have the right to grant on behalf of all authors and do grant on behalf of all authors, a licence to the Canadian Acoustical Association and its licencees, to permit this Contribution (if accepted) to be published in Canadian Acoustics and to exploit all subsidiary rights.

 Please tick one or more boxes as appropriate:

-I am the sole author of the Contribution.
+☒I am the sole author of the Contribution.

-I am one author signing on behalf of all co-owners of the Contribution.
+☒I am one author signing on behalf of all co-owners of the Contribution.

-The Contribution has been made in the course of my employment and I am signing as authorised by my employer.
+☐The Contribution has been made in the course of my employment and I am signing as authorised by my employer.

-I am an employee of the Crown acting in the course of my employment
+☐I am an employee of the Crown acting in the course of my employment

-I am a US Federal Government employee acting in the course of my employment.
+☐I am a US Federal Government employee acting in the course of my employment.

-I am not an employee of the Crown or the US Federal Government, but some or all of my co-authors are.
+☐I am not an employee of the Crown or the US Federal Government, but some or all of my co-authors are.

-Signed in [insert full location name] on [insert YYYYMMDD date] ___________________
+Signed in Montreal, Qc, Canada on _____31/10/2018_____

 This document must be filled, signed, scanned as PDF and submitted as a supplement file, together with your manuscript